The more you look at the challenge of getting people off X and onto Bluesky, the more multilayered it becomes.

 Talking of crazy... how about launching a product which is almost identical to an incumbent competitor which:

-Partly this is because of its deliberate similarity to X: we're so used to microblogging as defined by X, it's difficult for many people to see Bluesky as it's own thing, rather than a left-leaning X. I think it will take time for people to understand what you can and cannot do with features like custom feeds, labellers and verifiers ...if they stick around long enough to scratch below the surface.
+Partly this is because of its deliberate similarity to X: we're so used to microblogging as defined by X, it's difficult for many people to see Bluesky as it's own thing, rather than a left-leaning X. It will take time for people to understand what you can and cannot do with features like custom feeds, labellers and verifiers ...if they stick around long enough to scratch below the surface.

-Fwiw, my sense is that you can do a lot in terms of open community building, notably by combining Bluesky with other ATmosphere-capable tools into entire ecosystems (see Three things you probably didn't know about Bluesky).
+Because you can do a lot in terms of open community building, notably by combining Bluesky with other ATmosphere-capable tools into entire ecosystems (see Three things you probably didn't know about Bluesky).
 But to make those benefits accessible will take high-quality information, inspirational demonstrations and (perhaps most importantly) new management tools, as I explored in Ahoy!

 "One way to encourage the transition from X to Bluesky is to help large organisations efficiently organise and manage their Bluesky presence.
 The better they use Bluesky, the quicker they can accelerate their eXit Strategy" - how could a large organisation best use bluesky).